Dynamical Regimes of Finite-Length Transmission Lines in Circuit Quantum Electrodynamics: Dynamical Regimes

-The TL can be treated as a continuum when both of the following conditions hold:
+The finite-length TL can be treated as a continuum when both of the following conditions hold:

-We refer to this parameter region as the \textit{long-line continuum region}.
+We refer to this parameter region as the \textit{long-line continuum region} that occupies the upper-right region of the diagram in Fig.~\ref{fig:finiteTLoverview} (d).
 These inequalities encode two distinct requirements.
 Condition~\eqref{eq:TLg} states that the spacing between adjacent TL resonances is much smaller than the frequency scale over which the coupling varies appreciably.
 Condition~\eqref{eq:TLq} ensures that the qubit interacts with a dense set of line modes around its transition frequency $\omega_q$, and it is located well inside the TL mode comb, rather than close to its lower comb-edge.
+In the continuum limit $\omega_{\mathrm{TL}}\rightarrow 0$ the discrete spectral densities of the two sectors $J_{\pm}(\omega)$ tend to the same continuous function $J(\omega)$, which has the Drude--Lorentz form.